 E-commerce in Belgium

-The Belgian e-commerce market is growing rapidly.
-While Belgians spend the most on travel and trips, online purchases of fashion products, electronics, and gaming entertainment increased by a third by 2021.
-For larger and more expensive purchases, Belgian people prefer using their laptops or desktops, while more and more small online purchases are being made on smartphones.
+The Belgian e-commerce market continues to grow.
+Online, Belgians spend the most on travel and trips.
+Online purchases of fashion products, electronics, and gaming entertainment increased by a third by 2022.
+For larger and more expensive purchases, Belgian people prefer using their laptops or desktops.
+More and more small online purchases are being made on smartphones.

 Belgian rules and legislation

-Dutch businesses looking to start an online shop in Belgium do not have to meet any specific rules, as local legislation follows the European rules for e-commerce.
-It is important to keep local product requirements and product legislation in mind, however, as Belgium has stricter labelling requirements than the Netherlands, to name but one example.
+Dutch businesses looking to start an online shop in Belgium do not have to meet any specific rules, as local legislation follows the European rules for e-commerce and product safety.
+It is important to keep local product requirements (in Dutch) and product legislation in mind, however.
+For example, Belgium has stricter labelling requirements than the Netherlands.
 In Belgium, labels have to feature 3 languages: French, German, and Dutch, depending on the region in which you sell the product.
-Belgium has a Food Act (in Dutch) and the Flemish waste law introduced a so-called 'acceptance duty' for discarded batteries.
-If you sell products that contain batteries from the Netherlands to Belgian consumers, this legislation also applies to you.

 To encourage international business, the Benelux area has launched a web portal for retailers with links to organisations (in Dutch) that specialise in e-commerce and legislation.